yudhieandriyana/yudhieandriyana/README.md

 # Hi there, I'm Yudhie Andriyana - aka [yudhie](https://scholar.google.com/citations?hl=en&user=lOPqJVAAAAAJ&view_op=list_works&sortby=pubdate) 👋
 ## About me:
 I am a lecturer and researcher with a strong background in statistics and quantitative analysis.
-I have experience in teaching undergraduate and graduate courses, supervising students, and conducting research in statistics.
-My research interests is on Robust Statistical Flexible Modelngs.
-I am using quantile loss function, implemented, for example, to space - time varying-coefficient models.
-I have served in leadership roles within academic and professional associations, contributing to program development and community engagement.
+I have experience in teaching undergraduate and graduate courses, supervising students, and conducting statistical research.
+My research interests focus on robust and flexible statistical modeling, particularly the use of quantile loss functions in space-time varying coefficient models.
+I have held leadership roles in academic and professional associations, contributing to program development and community engagement.
 I am committed to excellence in teaching, research, and academic service.

-Here are some details information about my academic and research achievements:
+Here are some details information about my academic/research achievements:

    - ORCID ID: https://orcid.org/0000-0002-6407-3263
    - Scopus ID:  55985798500